 The advantages of having a private safari vehicle, guide, and tracker are particularly relevant for families.
 This means that children of all ages are welcome on game drives.
 Tswalu is in a malaria-free region of South Africa.
 Making it extra safe for a family safari with a baby or young child.

 The climate varies from extremely dry to slightly wetter.
-With winter being the dry season and the rain usually falling during the summer months from October to April.
+Winter is the dry season, and the rain usually falls during the summer months from October to April.
 There really is no ‘best time’ to visit Tswalu.
-As each of the Kalahari seasons offers unique wildlife viewing opportunities and dramatic changes to the landscapes.
-As the environment responds to the presence or absence of water.
+Each of the Kalahari seasons offers unique wildlife viewing opportunities and dramatic changes to the landscapes as the environment responds to the presence or absence of water.

 Kalahari Seasons